 Being a “fat cat” is actually a one-hundred-year-old compliment in our society.
 Funny enough, the dictionary says Fat Cat means “a wealthy and powerful person, typically one involved in business or politics.”
 What it didn’t mention is that being a fat cat is a sign that your kitty needs a little help with their diet.
 Most domestic cats should weigh about 10 pounds, depending on breed.
 Feline overweight and obesity problems affect 59% of household cats.
 Unless your cat is incredibly obese, you may not see much of a change in the behavior or appearance of your cat.
 A few extra pounds go a long way toward degrading the health of your kitty.

 A few ways a cat’s life may be impacted by their love handles are:

 It may not seem like a big deal right now, but these effects can worsen over time and really hinder your precious kitty’s way of life.

 With the average domestic cat’s ideal weight at 10 pounds, you may realize your kitty is far from their ideal weight.
 Often, cats eat because they are bored, or they have easy access to their food supply.
 Try making them work for their food with food puzzles for cats, allowing them to work their minds and their bodies!

-If you’re feeding your cat dry food on the regular and / or with full access to their food, consider inviting them to the dinner table (figuratively) at specific times.
+If you’re feeding your cat dry food with full access to their food, consider inviting them to the dinner table (figuratively) at specific times.
 Cat diet foods are available at pet food stores and vet clinics.
 Your vet can help determine the healthiest cat food.

 Do you have any questions about our super cute Kitty Kasas?
 Contact us today and we’d be happy to help!